 This complex looking chest protector/neck brace combination offers surprising comfort when riding.
 The central pivot point on both the front and back of the chest protector help minimize the restricted feeling that many chest protectors have.
 Unfortunately is does get warm, but the protector is well vented and extra heat is one of the sad realities that we must deal with if we want to protect ourselves from injuries.
 The integrated neck brace works very well and is much more comfortable than putting one on a chest protector that doesn’t match up right.

-The best thing about the Leatt fusion 3.0 Motocross Neck Protector Vest is the chest protector being flawlessly integrated with the neck brace.
+The best thing about the Leatt fusion 3.0 Chest Protector with Neck Brace is the chest protector being flawlessly integrated with the neck brace.
 There is no uncomfortable movement or rubbing between the usually, separate devices.
 Another favorite feature is the use of the comfortable soft foam that lines the entire chest protector.
 It hardens when you need it to, and is a pleasure to ride in all other times!

 Pros: Chest protector and neck brace for motocross all in one package, Comfortable, Adjustable, CE certified as PPE and for impact protection